mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### Start Trial is Displayed when 10 Users are Reached
- - Once a non-licensed server has reached 10 users, a modal is displayed to the admin to encourage to start a 30-day trial.
+ - Once a non-licensed server has reached 10 users, a modal is displayed to the admin encouraging them to start a 30-day trial.

 #### Timed Do Not Disturb
  - Added the ability to disable all notifications for a specified period of time to avoid distractions, without losing important messages when you're back.